 You'll need to be pre approved before moving forward.
 This process relies on a lenders understanding of your military background and current income.
 If you're a disabled veteran, you will have your funding fee waived.

 Why is this a good option?
 For one, the VA loan is reusable.
 That means you can use this loan for several assets at a single time and still have opportunity left over.
 The only stipulation is that you pay off your loan each time by refinancing into a regular loan before using the VA loan again.

 The 20% rule is a middle-ground number for most potential homeowners.
 You don't have to settle with a high percentage of the cost of your home.
-Instead, you can find a way to pay between 3-10%.
+Instead, you can find a way to pay between 3-10%, or even less.

 As stated earlier, your lender will be a deciding factor between you and cheaper down payments.
 Before you try negotiating a lower fraction of the total cost, try looking at your credit history and current income.
 This is likely to sway your lender to allow a lower down payment.
 If you can quickly increase your credit score then the loan should automatically become cheaper.

 If you can swing less than 20% you'll have a lot less on your plate financially, and more money to invest in your home later on.
 It's not just about money though, in some cases you may find that the place you found isn't the home of your dreams.
 After all, it might be the first home you've put money into.